bnaucler/randomslide/CONTRIBUTING.md

 * Backend requests are sent as POST
 * Server listens at port 6291 by default

+## Themes
+Deck themes are defined by css files located in `static/css/themes/`.
+Look at the files `empty.css` and `white.css` to get an idea of what does what.

 ## Folder structure
 ```
 bin/            - Script and compiled binaries